The REAL Costa Rica

 Are credit cards accepted in Costa Rica?

 In the major tourist areas, yes.
-However, many locations do not accept credit cards, especially those great places where you actually see the artist creating something.
+However, some locations do not accept credit cards, especially those great places where you actually see the artist creating something.
 Also, if ANYTHING is priced in dollars, you are VERY likely over paying!
 Carry some colones and use any you have left over to pay your Departure Tax.

 TOP